Whitehall, Michigan: Music and Fine Arts

+The Arts Council of White Lake was founded in 1985 and provides arts programming and education to the community.
+ACWL sponsors a local Summer Concert Series and Artisan Market the first Saturday of the summer months.

-Whitehall is also home to 3 Frank Lloyd Wright cottages and a house, built from 1897 to 1905.
+Whitehall is also home to three Frank Lloyd Wright cottages and a house, built from 1897 to 1905.

-White River Lighthouse was built in 1875 by Captain William Robinson and served the White Lake area until 1960, when it was deactivated by the U.S. Coast Guard.
+The White River Lighthouse was built in 1875 by Captain William Robinson and served the White Lake area until 1960, when it was deactivated by the U.S. Coast Guard.
 The brick lighthouse is now a museum and features exhibits about the area's history related to the shipping and logging industries.
-On May 17, 1953, Mrs. Frances Johnson, the then-keeper of the lighthouse, was a contestant on the long-running TV panel show "What's My Line?".
+On May 17, 1953, Mrs. Frances Johnson, the then-keeper of the lighthouse, was a contestant on the long-running TV panel show What's My Line?.

+In July 2023, the idea of a public inspirational graffiti art wall was approved by the city council.
+It was located on the White Lake Pathway bike trail under the Colby Street overpass in downtown Whitehall.
+Less than a year later, on March 12, 2024, the city council announced that the art wall would no longer be open for artistic expression and would be painted over later that day.